tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ### Mitigate against replay attacks

-Since the SNI encryption key is derived from a (EC)DH operation between the client's ephemeral and server's semi-static ESNI key.
-This binds the ESNI encryption to the Client Hello.
+Since the SNI encryption key is derived from a (EC)DH operation between the client's ephemeral and server's semi-static ESNI key, the ESNI encryption is bound to the Client Hello.
 It is not possible for an attacker to "cut and paste" the ESNI value in a different Client Hello, with a different ephemeral key share, as the terminating server will fail to decrypt and verify the ESNI value.